vbonnet/comp-520-peephole-compiler/grammar/README.md

 ## Some Thoughts ##
 -------------------
-* You can't nest instruction sets, and honesly you shouldn't able to... so there
+* You can't nest instruction sets, and honestly you shouldn't able to... so there
 * We don't enforce that names are unique yet, please just make the unique within the context (the rule, or declarations).
-The progam will likely run, it just won't generate what you want
+The program will likely run, it just won't generate what you want